Aravindray/Home/Project-Ideas.md

 - [ ] Personal Budget Tracker
 - [ ] Blog website look like YouTube style
-- [ ] Project Idea Tracker - Use jira
+- [ ] Project Idea Tracker - Use jira ?
 - [ ] Milestones Tracker
+- [ ] Create a website for store the diary to store daily tasks and to do

 ## Electronics